victor-timofei/kubernetes-do-challenge/README.md

 argocd app sync tekton-pipeline-app --prune
 ```

+Great, now our entire CI/CD pipeline is on Git and is managed by ArgoCD using the GitOps principles.

 Register the tekton webhook with your git provider.
 The webhook should be like `https://k8s-argocd.tk/tekton-argocd-example-build-webhook`.

 Now you everytime you push to your default application branch the pipeline is triggered, your
 application is built and push to the container registry and finally it is deployed.